-- Banning on wildlife-killing contests.
-Wildlife killing contests are organized events where participants kill animals for a prize.
+- End wildlife-killing contests.
+Wildlife-killing contests are organized events where participants kill animals for a prize.
 These contests are legal, unregulated, and unless a law specifies otherwise, impose no limits on the total number of animals that may be killed.
 Competitions such as these are inhumane and provide incentive to needlessly killing animals for glory, prizes, or titles.
 The Humane Society of the United States estimates that nearly 600 wildlife killing contests have been held nationwide in the past five years, with dozens held in New York State.
 Wildlife killing contests are counter-productive to modern, science-based wildlife management principles because they are ineffective and there are no studies to support claims that these contests are an effective way to control populations.
 We must pass S6643 to put an end to this cruel and inhumane practice.

 If you've saved payment info with ActBlue Express, your donation will go through immediately.